 • ID may be requested for security reasons

-→ For even more Argentine history, the Casa Rosada Museum (formerly the Bicentenary Museum), on the south side of the first floor, offers 200 years of governmental mementos, a look at the city’s underground tunnels and permanent and temporary art exhibits.
+→ For even more Argentine history, visit the Casa Rosada Museum (formerly the Bicentenary Museum), on the south side of the first floor.
+It offers 200 years of governmental mementos, a look at the city’s underground tunnels and permanent and temporary art exhibits.